lastweek/lastweek.github.io/docs/notes/packet-sched.md

 In fact, the switches I know (though only a few), all use shared memory mode.
 For example, the Inte Barefoot programmable p4 switch Tofino2 has a 64MB central packet buffer.

-### Thoughts

-Although I think shared memory based switch works for now, I'm not sure whether it will continue working in the furture.
-For one, the network bandwidth is increasing, 200Gbps, 400Gbps.
-Will the memory still be able to sustain such high bandwidth?
-I doubt that.

-Also, share memory switch consumes a lot power.
-Not just the SRAM/DRAM, but also the SERDES transivers.
-Those guys consume A LOT energy.
-And this is exactly the reason people started looking into circuit switch.

 ## Packet Scheduling

 There is nothing special about packet scheduling, it is just